pkhuong/Napa-FFT3/README.md

                                                     (* 44100 60)))
     *NEVER*

-"Normal" (fundamental) voice frequencies range between 85-180 Hz for males, and 165-255 Hz for females.
-Our artist sometimes sounds androgynous and hits relatively high frequencies at times, so we'll try and filter out the 120-360 Hz range.

 We could just transform the whole 60 seconds at once, and revert it, but that'd be a lot of work.
 Instead, we'll chunk it into short